-Adpative management

-Data that are continuously collected or “living data” are critical to this type of adaptive learning to inform restoration and management actions.
-These changes in programs can be small such as shifting the location of or the frequency of servicing a sensor to large changes including revamping of sampling programs because of low statistical power.
-Many “living-data management plans commonly fail due to poor planning and lack of focus (Lindenmayer and Likens (2009)).
-These types of living data are challenging to work with from a data management perspective because the data (by design) change as new data are collected.
-In a restoration or management context, to inform the restoration as the project is ongoing, as these data are collected they must be processed, and analyses of these data completed to help draw inferences on how the system of interest is responding to the restoration action.
-This idea of iteratively integrating new data, analyses, and comparing these outcomes with previously stated objectives is not new, and is a central aspect of the “adaptive management” process for natural resources first described in the 1970’s (Holling 1978; Carl J Walters 1986).
-The adaptive management framework is widely discussed and considered in a variety of management and restoration projects (https://www2.usgs.gov/sdc/doc/DOI-%20Adaptive%20ManagementTechGuide.pdf ) but success of these programs is highly variable for a variety of reasons (Carl J. Walters 2007).
+Data that are continuously collected or “living data” (Yenni et al. 2018) are critical to this type of adaptive learning to inform restoration and management actions.
+These adaptations that result from learning from new data can be small such as shifting the location of a sensor, to large changes including restoration practices or revamping of sampling programs because of low statistical power.
+Many living-data management plans commonly fail due to poor planning and lack of focus (Lindenmayer and Likens (2009)).
+Living data are challenging to work with from a data management perspective because the data (by design) change as new data are collected.
+In a restoration or management context as these data are collected they must be processed, and analyses of these data completed to help draw inferences on how the system of interest is responding to the restoration action.
+This idea of iteratively integrating new data, analyses, and comparing these outcomes with previously stated objectives is not new, and is a central aspect of the “adaptive management” process for natural resources first described in the 1970’s (Holling 1978; Walters 1986).
+The adaptive management framework is widely discussed and considered in a variety of management and restoration projects (https://www2.usgs.gov/sdc/doc/DOI-%20Adaptive%20ManagementTechGuide.pdf ) but success of these programs is highly variable for a variety of reasons (Walters 2007).

 By design, an adaptive management program requires rapid feedback between data collection, analyses, and interpretation to drive the process of updating knowledge, examining management and restoration options, making decisions, and implementing actions that are then monitored and evaluated to improve management actions.
 These programs create challenges from a data management perspective because these continuous efforts must ensure that data meet quality assurance/quality control protocols to identify and correct inconsistencies and errors in field or sensor observations on a continuous basis.
 Errors in these data, or delays in producing the data in a usable framework, can quickly lead to a breakdown in the adaptive learning process either in terms of slowing the analyses limiting their utility for timely decision making, or worse, erroneously informing the decision making process because of errors in data management or analyses.